-Led Zeppelin is a favorite band of many to this day, and frontman Robert Plant was a vital part of the group’s success.
+Rock band Led Zeppelin is a favorite of many to this day, and frontman Robert Plant was a vital part of the group’s success.

-Led Zeppelin was already a big deal following their debut album in 1969.
-The 1970s was when the group achieved their greatest success with their fourth album, known to fans as Led Zeppelin IV.
+Led Zeppelin was already a big deal following their debut album in 1969, and the 1970s was when the group achieved their greatest success with their fourth album, known to fans as Led Zeppelin IV.

 19. Gloria Gaynor